SrGaabriel/clubs/README.md

 # ♣️ clubs

-A simple and versatile command framework to improve command experience in `Guilded` in an elegant way.
+A simple and versatile command framework to improve command experience in `Guilded` elegantly.

-The default implementation of the `common` module is `bot`, which uses [deck](https://github.com/SrGaabriel/deck/) to communicate with Guilded's Bot API.
+The default and built-in implementation of the `common` module is `:bot`, which uses [deck](https://github.com/SrGaabriel/deck/) to communicate with Guilded's Bot API.

 ## Usage